Burns and scalds

 If the wound becomes infected, you should get further medical attention.

-Keeping children safe from burns and scalds
+Keeping children safe at home

 Below are some things you can do to help reduce the risk of your child having a serious accident at home.
 These include: